Welcome to Christ the King

 Deacon Robert D. Lemay was born and raised in Lowell, Massachusetts along with his brother and sister.
 After graduating from St. Joseph’s High School in Lowell he enlisted into the Marine Corps.
 In 1958 he married the former Joanne Nowak and together they raised three sons and a daughter.
 Deacon Lemay left the Marine Corps and completed a twenty-seven-year military career in the United States Coast Guard.
 Meanwhile, he began and completed his studies for the Permanent Diaconate for the Diocese of Fall River and was ordained by Bishop Cronin on November 6, 1982.
 He was assigned to St. John’s Parish in Pocasset and subsequently here at Christ the King in Mashpee.
 During this time, he pursued further studies at Bridgewater State College and received his BSW in 1989.
 He worked for the Department of Social Services in the Commonwealth of Massachusetts until his appointment as a full-time Pastoral Assistant at Christ the King Parish in November of 1993.
 He is the first full-time Deacon/ Pastoral Assistant in this diocese.
 Deacon Lemay is also the Diocesan Director of the Rite of Christian Initiation of Adults Ministry.
 In his spare time, he enjoys archery, fishing, and reading.
 He and Joanne enjoy traveling, particularly to be with their grandchildren.
 Contact through email.

 Deacon David Edward Pierce, born and raised in New Bedford, Massachusetts.
 He married the former Diane Vieira of Fall River in 1971.
 Diane and he live in Sandwich.
-They have two children, Michael and Jonathan, and two grandchildren, Luke and Betsy.
+They have two children, Michael and Jonathan, and four grandchildren, Luke and Betsy, Melina and Eve.

-David is a Deputy Director with the Commonwealth’s Division of Marine Fisheries and helps lead that agency’s involvement in all facets of marine fisheries management and science.
+David is the Director of the Commonwealth’s Division of Marine Fisheries and helps lead that agency’s involvement in all facets of marine fisheries management and science.

 David received his B.S.
 (1971) and M.S.
 (1981) in Marine Biology from UMass Dartmouth and his Ph.D.
 (1996) in Environmental Science from UMass Boston.
 He is an adjunct professor in the Department of Fisheries Oceanography at the UMass Dartmouth School for Marine Science and Technology (SMAST) where he teaches courses on Ocean Policy and Marine Fisheries Management – an arrangement through the Commonwealth’s Marine Fisheries Institute (MFI).